nholloh/Janet/README.md

 **NET** Network (library)

 Also, its a reference to an incredibly helpful and empathetic AI from the series The Good Place.
 If you haven't seen it, you should definitely check it out!

+## Contributing

+For contributions, please consider the following scenarios:

+### You find a bug

+Please raise an issue and describe the bug you found.
+Feel free to fork and fix the bug, then raise a pull request with us.
+A collaborator of Janet will review it shortly and provide feedback.

+### You have a feature request

+In case you have a feature request, please raise an issue with the feature request.
+We will assess importance of features based on the number of upvotes of said issue.
+If you already have a concrete idea how this feature may work, you may of course fork and make the necessary changes.
+Please remember to update the documentation!

+### IDE setup

+There's no special setup required (as of now)!
+Just check out the code and start tinkering.